fullmetalbrackets/blog/src/content/blog/upgrade-debian-12-bookworm-debian-13-trixie.md

 ---
 title: "How to upgrade from Debian 12 Bookworm to Debian 13 Trixie"
 description: "My old Dell Optiplex has been a great desktop PC for just minimal interneting and coding.
-I've been running Debian 12 Bookworm on it since it became available, and usually I stick to the latest Stable release of Debian.
-However, I decided to live on the edge just a little and upgrade to Debian 13 Trixie, the latest version."
+I've been running Debian 12 Bookworm on it since it became available.
+Now that Debian 13 Trixie is available I upgraded to it, and it was a smooth and painless transition.
+Here's the process."
 pubDate: 2025-05-21
 updatedDate: 2025-11-06
 tags: